betfair-datascientists/betfair-datascientists.github.io/src/historicData/jsonToCsvRevisited/index.md

     This tutorial follows on from our [previous JSON to CSV tutorial](../jsonToCsvTutorial.md) where we stepped through how to work with the historic recordings of Betfair's price data.
 You should make sure you read that first before continuing here!

-So we're nearly a year on from our original [JSON to CSV tutorial](../jsonToCsvTutorial.md), and while it was generally well received a very common (and fair!) complaint was how long it took the script to run.
+So we're nearly a year on from our original [JSON to CSV tutorial](../jsonToCsvTutorial.md), and while it was generally well received a very common (and fair) complaint was how long it took the script to run.
 Many people said that it could take all day, or they had to leave their PC on over night to finish, which obviously makes the data processing and back testing process a lot less accessible, which was the whole point of the original article.
-So we're circling back around to see what we can do to decrease the running time and to make working with larger samples of data less of an all day affair.
+So we're circling back around to see what we can do to decrease the running time and to make working with larger samples of data less of an all-day affair.

-You might want to stick around, because the final results are really something.
+You might want to stick around because the final results are really something.

 !!! note "Cheat sheet"
     - If you're looking for the complete code [head to the bottom of the page](https://betfair-datascientists.github.io/historicData/jsonToCsvRevisited/#completed-code) or [download the script from Github](https://github.com/betfair-down-under/autoHubTutorials/tree/master/jsonToCsvRevisited).